axibase/atsd/rule-engine/README.md

 [Windows](window.md) are continuously updated as new samples are added and old samples are removed to maintain the size of the given window at a constant interval length or sample count.

-When a window is updated, the rule engine checks the [condition](condition.md) that will trigger response actions.
+When a window is updated, the rule engine checks the [condition](condition.md) and triggers various response actions based on the condition result.

 Condition example: